WRITING AND ANALYSIS IN GEOGRAPHY

 (a) the activities of the induction week

 (b) weekly tutorials (to be arranged with the tutor)

-2. Students are required to undertake a range of tasks, some of which will be formally assessed.
-Others will not be assessed but are still compulsory.
+Students are required to undertake a range of tasks, some of which will be formally assessed.
+Others will not be formally assessed.
 Any students not completing the compulsory non-examinable elements will be deemed not to have completed the course.
 As such, unless there are mitigating circumstances (for example, health or personal problems), their final mark for the course will be effectively zero.